alkerway/hls-simulator/README.md

 ## Step 2: Constructing a live stream url

-Currently the app only works with level manifests only, no masters.
+The app will work with both master and level urls.
+For live remote manifests, the session timer and dvr length are ignored and the app will function as a proxy that can still simulate events.

-To get a simulated live manifest url, input a vod level manifest into the url input.
-The generated live manifest url will be in the Generated Url field, and can be played in video players.
+To get a simulated live manifest url, input a manifest url into the url input.
+The generated manifest url will be in the Generated Url field, and can be played in video players.

 > Curl equivalent: build the live stream url in the following manner:
 >